-ARRWIP is a group of researchers examining the intersections of reproductive wellness and the criminal legal system out of Johns Hopkins University.
+ARRWIP is a group of researchers out of Johns Hopkins University who are examining the intersections of reproductive wellness and the criminal legal system out.

 ARRWIP is led by Dr. Carolyn Sufrin, an obstetrician-gynecologist, medical anthropologist, advocate, and author of Jailcare: Finding the Safety Net for Women Behind Bars.
 She has been working on reproductive health issues among incarcerated people since 2006.